 An example of a charity doing this famously well is Oxfam, so check them out for reference.
 By explaining that £20 will go towards building two toilets, donors immediately feel less detached when donating online.

-Showing you listen to and appreciate your donors goes a long way when it comes to fundraising.
+Showing you listen to and appreciate your supporters goes a long way when it comes to fundraising.

 Give your donors options:

-Offering people a range of options for how and when to donate and sustaining a dialogue with your donors immediately makes your charity appear more respectable.
+Offering people a range of options for how and when to donate and sustaining a dialogue with your donors makes your charity appear more respectable immediately.

 Connecting with familiar online sites shows competency and creates a sense of familiarity that makes online payments a lot less nerve-racking for donors.